Duluth Curling and Skating Club: History

 After World War II, Duluth State Teachers College restarted its ice hockey program and used the Curling and Skating Club as its home venue.
 The uptick in use caused the Curling Club to eventually install an artificial ice plant for all of the surfaces.
 While the primary beneficiary was the hockey rink, the curling sheets saw much improvement as well.
 In 1966, the Duluth Arena Auditorium was completed and all ice hockey competitions were moved out of the Curling and Skating Club.
-Curling remained at the venue for another decade but by the mid-70s the building was beginning to show its age. the Curling Club of Duluth moved all of their events to the Duluth Arena Auditorium with the Curling and Skating Club closing in 1976.
+Curling remained at the venue for another decade but by the mid-70s the building was beginning to show its age.
+The Curling Club of Duluth moved all of their events to the Duluth Arena Auditorium with the Curling and Skating Club closing in 1976.

 Though it was closed, the large building still dominated the skyline next to Lake Superior.
-After falling victim to vandalism an being used as housing for transients and homeless, a local movement was undertaken in the early 1980s to turn the site into landmark or museum.
+After falling victim to vandalism and being used as housing for transients and homeless, a local movement was undertaken in the early 1980s to turn the site into landmark or museum.
 Unfortunately, efforts to save the venue were rendered moot when a fire gutted the Curling and Skating Club.
 According to the Duluth Fire Department, the fire was set at approximately 2:00 am on 3 June 1984 and caused a great deal of damage to the internal structure.
 While the exterior was still in place, the cost of refurbishing the old building was prohibitive.
 Further putting the area in jeopardy was the extension of I-35, which was looking to stretch along the shoreline up to 26th avenue.
 Eventually, the Minnesota Department of Transportation bought the site for $461,000 and the demolition of the building began on 1 January 1985.
 The eastern side of the land that used to house the Curling and Skating Club now contains the I-35 tunnel that connects northern and southern Duluth.
 The western section of the land was converted into a parking lot for Leif Erikson Park and the Duluth Rose Garden.